Area-53-Robotics/53D-High-Stakes-Notebook/entries/clamp-2/test.typ

 = Endurance
 == Background
-During matches it is often necessary to clamp, unclamp and reclamp mobile goals for strategic reasons such as gathering points and getting unstuck.
-Due to this, we wanted to test how many times our clamp could clamp down and release before the pistons depleted all the gas in the air tank.
+During matches, it is often necessary to clamp, unclamp, and reclamp mobile goals for strategic reasons such as gathering points and getting unstuck.
+Due to this, we wanted to test how many times our clamp could clamp down and release in an ideal scenario before the pistons depleted all the gas in the air tank.
 Our previous clamp ran out of air quickly.
 We hope that this version of the clamp is more efficient with air usage.

 == Hypothesis
 The clamp will be able to clamp down and release 7 times.